MartinPankraz/Security-Insights-2-Action/PREREQUISITES.md

 > **Note** - have a look at [this document](RequestMS365Developer.pdf) for additional guidance for the M365 Dev Program sign-up process.

-- Ensure availability of the [On-premises data Gateway](https://www.microsoft.com/download/details.aspx?id=53127) with access to the SAP S/4HANA System.
-This is required to access RFC/BAPIs in the SAP system behind your firewall.
-In our case we have installed the required tools on the "Windows Remote Desktop" of the SAP S/4HANA 2022, Fully-Activated Appliance CAL system

 ## Additional preparations (already done for a hosted Hands-On sessions)

 - Install the On-prem data Gateway with access to the SAP S/4HANA System.
 This is required to access RFC/BAPIs in the SAP system behind your firewall.
 In our case we have installed the required tools on the "Windows Remote Desktop" of the SAP S/4HANA 2022, Fully-Activated Appliance CAL system